-More and more, people aren’t becoming addicted to a substance from some kind of traumatic experience.
+More and more, people aren’t becoming exposed to addictive substances as a result of deliberately seeking them due to some kind of traumatic experience.
 Rather, they are becoming addicted due to a physical injury that requires them to take an opioid.
 While EMDR may not be helpful in treating them in this case, they can still benefit from it if they are dealing with something called an addiction memory.

 An addiction memory is a general memory of loss of control or a drug-specific memory of the drug’s effects.
 It is this memory that leads to continuous drug-taking behavior and can hold someone back from recovering.
 In the same way that EMDR can dampen the feelings that come from past trauma, they can dampen the intense feelings that come with addiction memories.
 One study shows that incorporating EMDR into treatment as usual, (TAU), can greatly improve the sufferer’s chances at long-term recovery.
 Incorporating EMDR into TAU also demonstrated a decrease in symptoms of depression over people who only received TAU.

 Finding EMDR Treatment

 If you or someone you love suffer from addiction and have failed at recovery in the past, you may find benefit in EMDR.
 More and more treatment centers are offering EMDR as a way to treat the underlying causes of addiction.
 If this is something that you think you may benefit from, or you are unsure about, then reach out to a dedicated treatment specialist.
 They are available around the clock to help put your nerves at ease and answer any questions you might have about the process of recovery.
 They can even help you find the right rehab for you.

 Speak with an expert (855) 826-4464